ggomersall/JustGiving/README.md

 to start the project -- `$ yarn start`

-I really enjoyed working on this test as it gave me exposure to implementing tests for the various components (even though they mught not be 100% right), and it was just really fun to do.
+I really enjoyed working on this test as it gave me exposure to implementing tests for the various components (even though they might not be 100% right), and it was just really fun to do.

 ***********